 5. SWOT is an analysis!
 Actually, a set of analyses.

-If you analyze assortment than the range analysis could be a part of SWOT.
+If you analyze assortment then the range analysis could be a part of SWOT.
 Also, an analysis based on Pareto’s rule 80 / 20 could give insights.
 BCG analysis could serve to assess the potential of the brands (size of bubbles shows current sales of brand sales).
 Etc.

 6. SWOT shouldn’t be the final product.
 Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (an exemption: see point 1a above)

 7. It’s important to discern between short- and long-term opportunities.
 How much time do you need to convince your partner, get the funding, develop a product?
 A good SWOT is realistic.

 8. Again, SWOT is a tool, not an objective.
 As a tool, it could be used in different ways.
 Something has been so brilliantly shown in a “scene with monkeys” in Kubrick’s predictive movie Odyssea 2001.

-At Omnibus SWOT’s are regular dishes on our table.
-In fact, we feel SWOT’s are our specialty.
+At Omnibus SWOTs are regular dishes on the table.
+We feel SWOT’s are our specialty.
 A whole lot of analysis & strategical thinking with a crispy crust of imagination.
 Delicious stuff, believe us.
 We’d be glad to cook one with you and then turn it into a firm actionable strategy in one of our online sessions or workshops.